huma-engineering/huma-docs/data-collection/modules/general/medications.md

 ![View medications in the Clinician Portal](./assets/cp-patient-summary-medications.png)

 The detailed view shows a list of the patient's current medications.
-From the **Adherence** column, clinicians can access a calendar view of the patients medication adherance for the current month or previous months.
-Clinicians can also see any previous medications by switching to the Archived medications view.
+From the **Adherence** column, clinicians can access a calendar view of the patients medication adherence for the current month or previous months.
+Clinicians can also see any previous medications by switching to the **Archived medications** view.
 New medications can also be added by the care team from this page.

 ![View patient heart rate in the Clinician Portal](./assets/cp-module-details-medications.png)